radonintro1234/Database-Management-System-Using-Tkinter/ReadMe.md

 # Database management system using Tkinter
-This is a MY BOOKS app build using python.
+This a database application made using python modules and libraries like Tkinter, Pandas, Sqlite3, Csv, Fpdf.

 ## Installation